Analysis: Earl Thomas almost an afterthought as Seahawks end training camp

 Thomas can be fined $40,000 for every practice missed and also can be fined 25 percent of his $1.9 million signing bonus.
 That’s on top of $84,435 he could be fined for missing mandatory minicamp in June.

-Add that up and it’s roughly $1.2 million, fines the Seahawks have indicated they will try to collect at some point.
+Add that up and it’s roughly $1.2 million — fines the Seahawks have indicated they will try to collect at some point.

 But there’s zero thought the rising penalties are compelling Thomas — who wrote via Twitter in June that he would not report until he has a new contract — to rethink his stance.

-There’s also no thought the Seahawks will cave in.
+There’s also no thought the Seahawks will cave.

-The team has no plans to negotiate with Thomas with all evidence pointing to the Seahawks being more than happy to draw this out as long as Thomas is willing.
+The team has no plans to negotiate with Thomas, with all evidence pointing to the Seahawks being more than happy to draw this out as long as Thomas is willing.

 Asked this week if the team had talked to Thomas, coach Pete Carroll said simply “no” with a tone that suggested he’d almost rather talk about Malik McDowell’s medical issues than the future of one of the team’s greatest-ever players.